stefanuntura/dataProcessingAPI/README.md

   This will start the API on a local server with the address `127.0.0.1:5000`

 - 6 Congratulations!
 You are now running the application.
-Open the previous address in your browser of choice.
+Open the previous address in your browser of choice and send requests via the endpoints mentioned in index.html (the page loaded when opening the address above)